Seagate/seagate-tools/performance/PerfLine/readme.md

 	2.2 results at `/var/perfline`
 	2.3 log file at `/var/log/perfline.log`

-If you want to install PerfLine into non-default directory you can specify `POSTFIX` variable at `PerfLine/roles/perfline_setup/vars/main.yml` before playbook execution.
+If you want to install PerfLine into non-default directory you can specify `PURPOSE` variable at `PerfLine/roles/perfline_setup/vars/main.yml` before playbook execution.
-`POSTFIX` variable affects PerfLine directory, artifacts directory, log file location and systemd services names.
-By default `POSTFIX` is an empty string.
+`PURPOSE` variable affects PerfLine directory, artifacts directory, log file location and systemd services names.
+By default `PURPOSE` is an empty string.
 Setting the value of this variable to `-dev` will change:
   executables: `/root/perfline-dev`
   results: `/var/perfline-dev`